madahetooo/madahetooo/README.md

 # Hi, I am Eslam Medhat 👋
 ![Screen Shot 2021-12-21 at 3 43 22 PM](https://user-images.githubusercontent.com/28203059/159008453-1fb9a75a-7503-41ae-9fe2-b70d8bdccc57.png)

-## I am a Google Developer Expert in Firebase  🔥 and a Software Engineer || at Cyshield.
+## I am a Google Developer Expert in Firebase  🔥 and a Mobile Designer and Architect || at STC.
 I am also a Senior Android Developer,Program Mentor @Google For Startups, GDG 6 October Leader, Instructor, and Author on many platforms, such as Al-mentor, Yanfaa, Variiance, and more.

 I had many significant professional experiences as a Public Trainer.
 In only four years, I transformed hundreds of developers' lives by teaching them how to work with Android,،Kotlin, Java, Flutter,Google Assistant, GCP, UI UX, Web Development, and Gsuite, performing more than 400 sessions across Egypt and outside Egypt.